-The Seven Stages of Alzheimer's describes the progression and pattern of symptoms that typically occur in individuals living with Alzheimer’s dementia.
+The 7 Stages of Alzheimer's describes the main stages of Alzheimer's and the pattern of symptoms that typically occur in individuals living with Alzheimer’s dementia.

 People with Alzheimer’s typically live an average of 8 years after diagnosis, but may survive anywhere from 3 to 20 years.